frogstar-world-b/frogstar-world-b/README.md

 ### Hi there 👋

 - My name is Marian Farah.
 I am based in the San Francisco Bay Area
-- I have a PhD in Bayesian Statistics, and I work in the AI space
+- I have a PhD in Bayesian Statistics, and I work and consult in the AI space
 - I am passionate about using science and AI to help create a more sustainable future 🌍 🌏 🌎
 - Why [Frogstar World B](https://hitchhikers.fandom.com/wiki/Frogstar_World_B)?
 Because it is home to the [Total Perspective Vortex](https://hitchhikers.fandom.com/wiki/Total_Perspective_Vortex) AND [Milliways](https://hitchhikers.fandom.com/wiki/Milliways) 😄
 - These days you will find me playing with LLMs
 - Follow me / message me on [LinkedIn](https://www.linkedin.com/in/marian-farah/) or [X/Twitter](https://twitter.com/bayesiangirl)

+For advisory / consultation work, please reach out through [de Finetti Labs](https://definettilabs.github.io/home/).

 <!--
 **frogstar-world-b/frogstar-world-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.